wradlib/wradlib-docs/source/community.rst

 :math:`\omega radlib` is intended to be a community effort, and community needs communication.

-The key communication platform for :math:`\omega radlib` is the  `wradlib-users <https://groups.google.com/forum/?fromgroups=#!forum/wradlib-users>`_ mailing list and forum.
-Through this forum, you can help to improve :math:`\omega radlib` by reporting bugs, proposing enhancements, or by contributing code snippets (in any programming language) and documentation of algorithms.
+The key communication platform for :math:`\omega radlib` is beside the `wradlib GitHub repo <https://github.com/wradlib/wradlib>`_ the `openradar-discourse <https://openradar.discourse.group/>`_ discussion forum.
+Through both ways, you can help to improve :math:`\omega radlib` by reporting bugs, proposing enhancements, or by contributing code snippets (in any programming language) and documentation of algorithms.

 You can also ask other users and developers for help, or use your own knowledge and experience to help other users.
-We strongly encourage you to `subscribe <https://groups.google.com/forum/#!forum/wradlib-users/join>`_ to this list.
+We strongly encourage you to subscribe to `openradar-discourse <https://openradar.discourse.group/>`_.
 Check it out!

 How to contribute to :math:`\omega radlib`?
 -------------------------------------------